manikyaswathi/harp/README.md

               Figure 2: Shows the target-application execution endpoint and the harp application folder structure.

-## Ways to confirgure HARP to setup applications for profiling:
+## Ways to configure HARP to setup applications for profiling:
 1. Install HARP as a loadable module on OSC or localbox.
-2. Configure HARP with TAPIS to configure HARP and applications to profile as contanier images.
+2. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

-## 1. Installation based HARP setup
+## 1. Installation-based HARP setup
 * Dependency: Linux, Python 3.9+, git, pip, mpich, psutil, jq(command line JSOM parser https://stedolan.github.io/jq/)
 * On supercomputers (OSC), it should be installed at a location accessible from the parallel file system
-### **Follow these steps to set up Harp as a loadable software module on Ohio Supercomputer (OSC):**
+### **Follow these steps to set up HARP as a loadable software module on Ohio Supercomputer (OSC):**
   ```bash
   git clone https://github.com/ICICLE-ai/harp.git
   cd harp